mrjain/first-node-app/README.md

 node                            10         1934b0b038d1    5 days ago
 <your username>/first-node-app    latest     d64d3505b0d2    1 minute ago
 ```
-## Run the Docker image
+## Run the Docker image locally
 Running your image with -d runs the container in detached mode, leaving the container running in the background.
 The -p flag redirects a public port to a private port inside the container.
 Run the image you previously built:

 ```
 docker run -p 80:8080 -d <your username>/first-node-app
 ```

+If you goto a browser and visit localhost:

+## Push the Docker image to AWS ECR

+## Run the Docker image using AWS Fargate

-## Conclusion
+## Updating the app
-Node.js with PM2 is a powerful tool, this combination can be used in many situations as workers, APIs and other kinds of applications.
-Adding docker containers to the equation, it can be a great cost reducer and performance improver for your stack.

-That's all folks!
-I hope you enjoyed this tutorial and please let me know if you have some doubt.

-See you!
+If you make changes to the app locally, then you will have to rebuild the Docker image and then push that to AWS ECR.
+Then you will have to edit the Services and "Force update" to see the changes appear.